laamaa/m8c/README.md

 Please note that routing the headless M8 USB audio isn't in the scope of this program -- if this is needed, it can be achieved with tools like Pipewire, Pulseaudio, Jack w/ alsa\_in and alsa\_out just to name a few.
 The file AUDIOGUIDE.md contains some examples for routing the audio.

+If you want to route audio with the headless client you could try https://github.com/booss/rm8 which is a great native client with audio support (among other user features)!

 Many thanks to:

-Trash80 for the great M8 hardware and the original font (stealth57.ttf) that was converted to a bitmap for use in the progam.
+* Trash80 for the great M8 hardware and the original font (stealth57.ttf) that was converted to a bitmap for use in the progam.

-driedfruit for a wonderful little routine to blit inline bitmap fonts, https://github.com/driedfruit/SDL_inprint/
+* driedfruit for a wonderful little routine to blit inline bitmap fonts, https://github.com/driedfruit/SDL_inprint/

-marcinbor85 for the slip handling routine, https://github.com/marcinbor85/slip
+* marcinbor85 for the slip handling routine, https://github.com/marcinbor85/slip

-turbolent for the great Golang-based g0m8 application, which I used as reference on how the M8 serial protocol works.
+* turbolent for the great Golang-based g0m8 application, which I used as reference on how the M8 serial protocol works.
+* *Everyone who's contributed to m8c!*

 Disclaimer: I'm not a coder and hardly understand C, use at your own risk :)